resource-disaggregation/blk-switch/osdi21_artifact/README.md

    ```

 2. At Host:
- Check if your system has NVMe SSD devices.
-Type "nvme list" and see if there is "/dev/nvme0n1" or more; they are NVMe SSDs.
+ We will skip "host_tcp_ssd.sh" and "host_i10_ssd.sh" if your TARGET server does not have NVMe SSD.
  After running the scripts below, you will see that 2-4 more remote storage devices are created via "nvme list".
    ```
    cd ~